psevestre/openid-fapi/Financial_API_WD_002.md

 The client may not want to send the request object by value, either because it is too large, or because it contains sensitive data and the client doesn't want to encrypt the request object.
 In such cases it is possible to send the request object by reference using a `request_uri`.

+Note that `request_uri` can be either URL or URN.
+If it is a URL, it shall be based on a cryptographic random value so that it is difficult to predict for the attacker.

 The request URI can be hosted by the client or by the authorization server.
-The advantage of the authorization server hosting the request object is that it doesn't have to support outbound requests to a client specified request URI.
+The advantage of the authorization server hosting the request object is that it doesn't have to support outbound requests to a client specified request URI nor rely on the entropy of the URI for the confidentiality of the request object.

+When the request object is stored at the authorization server, the `request_uri` value typically is a URN.

 This section defines the specification for the authorization server to provide an endpoint for a client to exchange a request object for a request URI.